ucr-ula/ucr-ula/README.md

 ## UCR CSE Undergraduate Learning Assistants

-### Who is the ULA Program For?

-**Are you a UCR undergraduate student who wants help for one of the following courses?**
+### Are you a UCR CSE undergrad who wants help in one of these courses?

 - <span style="color:magenta">Software: CS 10A, 10B, 10C </span> (formerly known as CS 10, 12, 14)
 - <span style="color:blue">Algorithms: CS 111, 141 </span>